BruceEckel/IntroToEffectOrientedProgramming/ComputedPropertyKeys.md

     }
     ```

-In a generic like this:
+In a generic, such as:

 ```ts
 interface Brand<ID extends string | symbol> {